mlucianoeze/hid-nx/README.md

 Run the following command *without* using root permissions.
 Once the package is built, you will be asked to confirm and authenticate for the package installation.

     makepkg --clean --cleanbuild --syncdeps --force --install

+### As an akmod package for Red Hat-based distributions

+On Red Hat-based distributions such as Fedora (an its atomic variants such as Silverblue, Kinoite, etc.), instead of installing from source directly, it is possible to build and install the module as a package.
+This is helpful because the rpm packaging system will be aware of it.
+(Note that the [akmod](https://rpmfusion.org/Packaging/KernelModules/Akmods) system will be used to manage the module.)

+You will need some dependencies, such as `rpmdevtools` and `akmods`.

+Run the following command *without* using root permissions, for it to create the file tree you need to build RPM packages if not present.
+This will be placed in your home directory.

+    rpmdev-setuptree

+Place the source of this repository in a folder named `hid-nx-${version}` (for example `hid-nx-1.14`), and tar that folder in a file with the same name `hid-nx-${version}.tar.gz`.
+Then move the tar file to `~/rpmbuild/SOURCES/`.

+You can now cd into the source root directory, and run the following commands *without* root permissions.

+    rpmbuild -ba ./hid-nx-kmod.spec
+    rpmbuild -ba ./hid-nx-kmod-common.spec

+After these commands are complete, both rpm files will be placed in `~/rpmbuild/RPMS/`.
+You will need to install the `akmod` package and the `common` package together.

+Using `dnf`:

+    sudo dnf install path/to/akmod-hid-nx.rpm path/to/hid-nx-kmod-common.rpm

+Using `rpm-ostree`:

+    rpm-ostree install path/to/akmod-hid-nx.rpm path/to/hid-nx-kmod-common.rpm

 ### From source using DKMS